jasperjang/clenvGUI/README.md

-# How I made a .exe file
+# How I made an executable file
 ## In Windows
 1. CD into the clenvGUI directory